Is Quinoa Keto Friendly? What are the Alternatives?

 Better Nutrition

-Quinoa is gluten-free and plant-based iron and protein source.
+Quinoa is a gluten-free and plant-based iron and protein source.
 This makes it particularly useful to people following gluten-free and vegan diets.

 Gut Health

 Quinoa has fibers that research shows can act as prebiotics.
-These fibers feed bacteria in the colon and are essential for gut and overall wellbeing.
+These fibers feed bacteria in the colon and are essential for gut and overall well-being.

 Some of the bacteria that grow with a higher quinoa intake include Bifidobacterium, Clostridium, etc.